 If an optionee ceases to be a director, officer or employee of us or ceases to be providing services to us on an ongoing basis for any reason whatsoever, including without limitation resignation, dismissal or otherwise, but excluding the optionee's death, the optionee may, prior to the expiry date and within 30 days from the date of ceasing to be a director, officer or an employee or ceasing to provide services to us on an ongoing basis, exercise the stock options which are vested within such period, after which time the stock option shall terminate.
-If an optionee dies prior to the expiry date, exercise the stock options which are vested within such period, after which time any remaining stock options shall terminate.
+If an optionee dies prior to the expiry date, the optionee's legal representative may, within six months from the optionee's death and prior to the expiry date, exercise the stock options which are vested within such period, after which time any remaining stock options shall terminate.
 If there is a "change of control" as defined in the stock option agreement all outstanding stock options vest prior to the date of the change of control.
 All options granted pursuant to the stock option plan are not assignable.

 Optionees have the right (the "Put Right") to request that we purchase each of their vested options for a price equal to the difference, if positive, between the market price of our common shares on the day of receipt of notice of exercise of the Put Right and the exercise price of the option.
 We have the discretion to not accept any exercise of the Put Right.
-No Put Rights were exercised in 2014.
+No Put Rights were exercised in 2015.